zYros90/personal-web-presentation/content/projects/web-presentation.md

 draft: false
 ---

-#### Goal:
+#### Overview:
-Create a website for giving an overview over me, my skills and projects
+A website for giving an expression over myself, my skills and projects

 #### Project State:
 This website (almost finished)